-Students are reminded, living in community means guests will impact the routine of apartment mates, building mates, and the general campus community.
+Students are reminded that living in community means guests will impact the routine of apartment mates, building mates, and the general campus community.
 Students are responsible for the behavior of their guests and should ensure they communicate appropriate expectations (visitation hours, quiet hours, parking standards, prohibited substances/behaviors, etc.) to avoid disciplinary consequences.

-Residential students must contact their CLM and register any guests, via their eRez portal, who are not affiliated with the university.
-Overnight guests must be registered a minimum of 24 hrs in advance, be of the same sex, and be over the age of 13.
-Students are limited to 4 nights a semester in which they can have an overnight guest.
-(4 total nights, not 4 nights per guest) If the guest will be parking a car on campus, they must first receive a guest parking pass from security.
+Residential students must contact their RA and register any guests, via their eRez portal, who are not affiliated with the University.
+Overnight guests must be registered a minimum of 24 hours in advance, be of the same sex, and be over the age of 13.
+Students are limited to four nights a semester in which they can have an overnight guest (Four total nights, not four nights per guest).
+If the guest will be parking a car on campus, they must first receive a guest parking pass from the Security Office.
 Because housing is designed to create a positive living atmosphere for Point students, the University will address cases when visiting privileges are abused.
-NOTE: having an overnight guest of the opposite sex, or someone with whom they have a romantic connection/relationship, is considered co-habitation and is a major offense in the disciplinary system.
+Note: having an overnight guest of the opposite sex, or someone with whom they have a romantic connection/relationship, is considered co-habitation and is a major offense in the disciplinary system.